Noble Township, Jay County, Indiana

 Noble Township is one of twelve townships in Jay County, Indiana, United States.
-As of the 2010 census, its population was 640 and it contained 253 housing units.
+As of the 2020 census, its population was 675 (up from 640 at 2010) and it contained 240 housing units.

 History

 Noble Township was organized in 1837.
 It was named for Noah Noble, 5th Governor of Indiana.

 Geography

 According to the 2010 census, the township has a total area of 31.13 sqmi, all land.
 The streams of East Prong Franks Drain, Sycamore Fork and West Prong Franks Drain run through this township.